robthompson16/support-for-early-career-teachers/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-1/spring-week-2-ect-research-and-practice-summary.md

   example of Sara on ‘Reducing the opportunity costs of marking’

 Louise then chose to read more widely.
 (ECTs will not often have time to do this.)
-She read the [Education Endowment Foundation's](https://educationendowmentfoundation.org.uk/public/files/Publications/EEF_Marking_Review_April_2016.pdf) 'A marked improvement?
-A review of the evidence on written marking (2016)'.
+She read the [Education Endowment Foundation’s](https://educationendowmentfoundation.org.uk/public/files/Publications/EEF_Marking_Review_April_2016.pdf) ‘A marked improvement?
+A review of the evidence on written marking (2016)’.

 As a result of this exploratory data collection, Louise identified two approaches that she wanted to explore further: